logux/core/README.md

        alt="Sponsored by Evil Martians" width="236" height="54">
 </a>

 ## Event

-Logux event is a simple JS object.
-There is only one mandatory property, `type`.
+Logux event is a simple JS object, having only one mandatory property — `type`.
-Logux events is very similar to Redux actions.
+Logux events are very similar to Redux actions.

 ```js
 log.add({ type: 'beep' })